openhab/openhab-docs/configuration/items.md

 ## Restore States

-When restarting your openHAB installation you may find there are times when your logs indicate some Items are UNDEF.
+When restarting your openHAB installation you may find there are times when your logs indicate some Items are undefined, as indicated by the notation, "UNDEF".
 This is because, by default, Item states are not persisted when openHAB restarts.
 To have your states persist across restarts you will need to install a [Persistence]({{base}}/configuration/persistence.html) extension.

-Specifically, you need to use a `restoreOnStartup` strategy for all your Items.
+Once you have installed a Persistence extension, you will need to define a `restoreOnStartup` strategy for all your Items.
-Then whatever state they were in before the restart will be restored automatically.
+Then whatever state Items were in before the restart will be restored automatically.

 ```xtend
 Strategies {